Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu.md

 You can install Ruby on a clean per user basis via [RVM](https://rvm.beginrescueend.com/).
 This is currently recommended to get the latest Rubygems version.

-To install RVM and REE, as your normal user (the one which Diaspora should run under), run
+To install RVM and Ruby 1.9.2, as your normal user (the one which Diaspora should run under), run

     bash < <(curl -s https://rvm.beginrescueend.com/install/rvm)
     echo "'[[ -s \"$HOME/.rvm/scripts/rvm\" ]] && source \"$HOME/.rvm/scripts/rvm\"  # This loads RVM into a shell session." >> ~/.bashrc
     bash
-    rvm install ree-1.8.7-2011.03
+    rvm install ruby-1.9.2-p290
-    rvm use ree-1.8.7-2011.03@global
+    rvm use ruby-1.9.2-p290@global

 ### Start MySQL (optional, depending on your platform):